Import and Export

 - this is a widely recognized format; many applications support it, including WordPad and Microsoft Word;

-- it can store complex formatting information, images, tables, hyperlinks, Unicode text.
+- it can store complex formatting information, images, tables, footnotes, endnotes, text boxes, hyperlinks, Unicode text.

 Disadvantages of RTF: